 Bruce Baker learned jazz piano at an early age yet took a detour in his life earning an engineering degree from San Diego State University and had a successful career, however his desire to compose and perform music was never diminished.
 “Music was always my first passion and composing my ultimate goal in life."
 Shortly after retiring from engineering, Bruce became quite active.
 Inspired by Sammy Nestico (famed big band arranger and composer), Bruce has composed music not only for his own group but for stage shows, other combos, big bands and concert bands in the Los Angeles area.
 He has also done extensive work as an arranger and a music engraver (copyist).

 Check out his excellent trio CD Mandarin Blue, and his second project recorded during the performance - “Live At Alvas Showroom” featuring the Altered Presence Jazz Band.
-Bruce performs regularly at Alva’s Showroom in San Pedro and plays at various clubs in Los Angeles surrounding areas in southern California.
+Bruce performed regularly at Alva’s Showroom in San Pedro prior to the Covid Pandemic.
+Only now (2023) is he back to perform.
+Currently he is performing weekly on Friday and Saturday evenings in a duo (piano/bass) at the Redondo Beach Shade Hotel restaurant.

 In addition to continuing his work with The Altered Presence Jazz Band, Bruce Baker’s future goal is to write a musical.
 His knack for writing singable songs means that there is a good chance that he will be composing future standards that will be hummed by many listeners for years to come.